 Living with spinal injury can be challenging.
 There is increased risk of developing additional medical conditions such as pressure sores and infections.
 A significant number of people with spinal injury develop depression.
 Children and adults with spinal cord injury are more likely to be disadvantaged socially and economically.

-Spinal injury due to medical negligence
+Spinal cord injury due to medical negligence

 While living with a spinal injury is challenging enough, what if it happened due to medical negligence, at the hands of people who are supposed to provide care?
 Medical negligence occurs when there is a duty of care to a patient, but this duty of care is breached and results in harm, in this case spinal injury.
 There are many potential causes for spinal injury due to medical negligence, some of which are outlined below.
 If any of these cases apply to yourselves, please get in touch with our spinal cord injury solicitors right away.

 Missed diagnosis of spinal trauma